Operator-led AI for SMEs

 Service tiers

 Fixed monthly pricing.
 No percentage of ad spend, no per-seat fees, no scope creep.
-Full pricing in how much does AI automation cost.
+Full pricing in the pricing breakdown.

 Foundation